rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 * Numerical 1 penalty optimization
 * Numerical 2 penalty optimization
 * ML penalty optimization
-* Fix Simulated Annealing section
+* Fix Simulated Annealing section (negative when maximizing)
-* Algorithms for QUBOs
+* Write and collapse Libraries and Algorithms sections into a single one
 * Add Walsh interactions to Numerical 2
 * Fix Q matrix with arbitrary value of 8
 * Figures and tables
+* Number the formulas
+* Pseudocode with labels, lines and table of algorithms

 ## Meeting (17/11/2021)
 ### During